-- Rebuild the Platform:
+- Rebuild the MicroEJ Platform:

-- When the Architecture (.xpf) changes.
+- When the MicroEJ Architecture (.xpf) changes.

-- When a Pack provided by MicroEJ (.xpfp) changes.
+- When a MicroEJ Foundation Library (.xpfp) changes.

 - When a Foundation Library changes, either when

 - The public API (. java or .h) changes.

 - The front-panel or mock implementation (. java) changes.

-- Rebuild of the Platform is not required:
+- Rebuild of the MicroEJ Platform is not required:

 - When the implementation (.c) of a Foundation Library changes.

 - When the BSP (.c) changes.

-- When the Application changes.
+- When the MicroEJ Application changes.

-- Rebuild the Application:
+- Rebuild MicroEJ Application:

-- When its code changes.
+- When it changes.

-- When the Platform changes.
+- When the MicroEJ Platform changes.

 - Rebuild the BSP:

-- When its code changes.
+- When it changes.

-- When the Platform changes.
+- When the MicroEJ Platform changes.

-- Rebuild the Firmware:
+- Rebuild the MicroEJ Firmware:

-- When the Application (microejapp.o) changes. - When the BSP (.o) changes. - When the Platform (microejruntime.a) changes.
+- When the MicroEJ Application (microejapp.o) changes. - When the BSP (.o) changes. - When the MicroEJ Platform (microejruntime.a) changes.